curio25/nasa-neo-watch/README.md

-Asteroid Hazard Classification with SageMaker and XGBoost
+NASA Asteroid Hazard Classification with SageMaker and XGBoost
 =========================================================

 This project aims to build an end-to-end SageMaker pipeline to classify whether an asteroid is hazardous or not using NASA's Near Earth Object data and the XGBoost algorithm.